kusdhruvUpennGit/NSYNC-Project-Website/README.md

 ![alt text](Images/4_PowerManagement.png)

-<p>The power management system in the 3pi robot is a sophisticated design that ensures optimal performance for the device, even as battery voltage fluctuates during operation.
+<p>• The power management system in the 3pi robot is a sophisticated design that ensures optimal performance for the device, even as battery voltage fluctuates during operation.
 The system addresses the challenge of inconsistent battery voltage from four AAA cells, which can range between 3.5 V and 5.5 V (or even up to 6 V for alkaline batteries).
 This variability makes direct voltage regulation to 5 V impractical.
 To overcome this, the 3pi employs a dual-regulation approach, utilizing both a switching regulator and a linear regulator.</p>

-<p>First, the switching regulator boosts the battery voltage to a stable 9.25 V (Vboost), which is used to power the motors and IR LEDs in the line sensors.
+<p>• First, the switching regulator boosts the battery voltage to a stable 9.25 V (Vboost), which is used to power the motors and IR LEDs in the line sensors.
 Then, a linear regulator reduces Vboost to 5 V (VCC), supplying the microcontroller and digital circuitry.
 This dual-regulation method provides several advantages.
 The motors benefit from higher voltage and, consequently, more power without increased current demand, enabling consistent performance regardless of battery depletion.
 Additionally, the regulated voltage ensures that motor speeds remain constant, simplifying programming tasks such as timed turns.
 Furthermore, the higher voltage enables the IR LEDs to be powered in series, minimizing power consumption.</p>

-<p>The system also incorporates a voltage monitoring circuit to help track battery status.
+<p>• The system also incorporates a voltage monitoring circuit to help track battery status.
 This is achieved using a voltage divider, which scales the battery voltage to a level safely below the microcontroller's 5 V maximum analog input.
 This scaled voltage is fed to an ADC input and converted into the actual battery voltage using a simple formula.
 We monitored the battery voltage by a function, read_battery_millivolts_3pi(), that automates this process by averaging ten ADC samples and returning the battery voltage in millivolts.</p>

 ![alt text](Images/5_PowerPin.png)

-In summary, the 3pi’s power management system ensures maximum performance until the battery is fully drained, offering regulated voltage for reliable operation of all components while monitoring battery health for proactive power management.
+• In summary, the 3pi’s power management system ensures maximum performance until the battery is fully drained, offering regulated voltage for reliable operation of all components while monitoring battery health for proactive power management.

 ## 9. Detailed Explaination of Hardware Implementation